-Special Assignment was an award winning and highly respected current affairs programme.
-During Jacques’s stint at the programme, he produced a host of current affairs documentaries throughout the African continent.
+He became the head of Special Assignment, the premier current affairs show of the SABC, in 1999.
+It was for most of the 2000’s an award-winning and highly respected current affairs programme.
+Jacques produced a host of current affairs documentaries throughout the African continent.
 Amongst them were exposés on drug smuggling, the international trafficking of women and children, child labour, child soldiers and blood

 Jacques resigned in protest from Special Assignment in September 2007 after a series of political appointments at the national broadcaster.

 He was the Director of the Justice Project in the Department of Journalism at Wits University in 2009 before becoming the head of investigations at Media24 newspapers, the biggest newspaper group in South Africa.